- Maintain knowledge of Clemson University degree requirements, policies, procedures, and technologies.

 - Monitor progress toward educational goals and help select courses at each registration period based on curriculum and University requirements.

-- Maintain accurate and thorough records of academic advising appointments.
+- Maintain accurate and thorough records of academic advising appointments and inform students of where they may access records.

 - Inform students of available administrative, academic, and personal services and resources.